-Luxuriant, plentiful sunshine is the hallmark of summer.
+Glorious sunshine is the hallmark of spring.
 But all those rays do have a downside.
-Most sun glare accidents happen in the early morning or late afternoon, when the sun is on the horizon and little protection is offered by a car’s sun visor.
+Most sun glare accidents occur in the early morning or late afternoon when the sun is on the horizon, with little protection from your sun’s visor.
 Unfortunately, these times coincide perfectly with rush hour, making accidents even more likely.

-Just as wearing sunscreen becomes especially important during the summer months, there are a few steps you can take to help protect yourself from sun glare.
-Here are some tips for sun glare driving safety:
+Luckily, there are a few steps you can take to help protect yourself from sun glare:

-- Observe speed limits; remember that the maximum posted speed is for driving in ideal conditions.
+- Observe the speed limit and remember that the maximum posted speed is for driving in ideal conditions.

-- Keep your windshield in good condition and make sure it is clean on both the outside and inside.
-A dirty windshield can behave like a prism when the sunlight hits it, worsening the effect of the glare.
+- Clean your windshield on both sides regularly.
+Chances are you may not even realize it’s smudged and dirty until the sunlight hits it, worsening the effect of the glare.

 - If the glare is particularly bad due to a sunrise or sunset, pull over to a safer location and wait for the sun to rise or set.

 Glare, though it can suddenly blind you, should never come as a surprise like it did for me.
-Have you ever been surprised by sun glare on the road?
-Plymouth Rock Assurance wants to know if you have other tips for dealing with sun glare?
+Plymouth Rock Assurance wants to know if you have any sun glare stories or tips to share.

 Click here for more information about insurance in your state.